DAYTON, Ohio (WDTN) – The 2020 census will help determine where 675 billion dollars will be invested in across the U.S.

 “The household in which they are living, however temporarily, needs to make sure they include all of those people on their own census form,” said Lowenthal.

-Click here for more census information.Grab the FREE WDTN News App for iPhone or Android.
+Click here for more census information.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.